The Gap No Bank Account Can Absorb

 Q1 2026 tariff increases on imported industrial equipment — including CNC machining centers, stamping presses, robotic assembly cells, and precision metrology equipment sourced from affected countries — have accelerated domestic equipment acquisition timelines across the Hardin County manufacturing corridor.
 Operators who previously planned 12–18 month procurement windows are now compressing acquisition decisions into 60–90 day cycles to lock in domestic pricing before further tariff escalation reaches currently exempted equipment categories.

 Tariff-driven price increases on imported equipment affect OLV calculations in ways that benefit domestic-sourced collateral.
 Domestic used equipment OLV has risen in 2026 as import alternatives become more expensive, improving the borrowing base available against domestically sourced assets at the same advance rate.
-Lenders who update their OLV benchmarks quarterly are reflecting this appreciation in current advance calculations; lenders using stale appraisal data from pre-tariff periods may be undervaluing eligible collateral.
+Lenders who update their OLV benchmarks quarterly are reflecting this appreciation in current advance calculations.
+Lenders working off stale, pre-tariff appraisal data may be undervaluing eligible collateral.

 Operators comparing domestic versus imported equipment economics should factor total bridge financing cost into their total cost of acquisition analysis.
-A tariff-inflated import price of $1.2M versus a domestic used equipment price of $900K at comparable specification may favor domestic acquisition even before considering the shorter lead time — and the bridge financing cost on $900K at 14 days is negligible relative to the tariff differential on the imported alternative.
+A tariff-inflated import price of $1.2M versus a domestic used equipment price of $900K at comparable specification can favor domestic acquisition even before the shorter lead time is considered.
+The bridge financing cost on $900K at 14 days is negligible next to the tariff differential on the imported alternative.

 100% Bonus Depreciation and Bridge-Financed Equipment Economics